prankard/testdocs/docs/features/Commands.md

 Invoke Command Directly
 -----------------------

 If you are using event commands, I would try not to call a command directly.
-However it is possible and is exposed in the [DirectCommandMap TODO:LINK](./asdf).
+However it is possible and is exposed in the [DirectCommandMap](../../src/robotlegs/bender/extensions/directCommandMap/readme.md).

 From here
 ---------